-If you wish current video games were as difficult as the games you played in the late 80s and early 90s, you are in luck if you own an Xbox One.
+If you wish current video games were as difficult as the games you played in the late 80s and early 90s, you are in luck if you own a a Nintendo Switch.
 Cuphead provides that challenging package you might be looking for, but be aware: it’s really, REALLY hard, and there is a good chance you won’t have a lot of fun.
 Cuphead will appeal to a very niche audience, but I wonder how well it will do long term.

-Despite being based on cartoons from many decades ago, the artwork itself is still reminiscent of many of the Cartoons I watched when I was a kid.
-From the first screen, those who remember the early 90s – and earlier – will instantly be hit with that sense of nostalgia.
+Despite being based on cartoons from many decades ago, the artwork itself is still reminiscent of many of the cartoons I watched when I was a kid.
+From the first screen, those who remember the 1930s animation style that was popular for decades after, will instantly be hit with that sense of nostalgia.
 Things for myself only got better from there, as you were walked through a simplistic tutorial; this tutorial was not simplistic because it was trying to help out new players, but the controls for Cuphead are just, well, simplistic!

 The story of Cuphead is also reminiscent of old cartoons.
 Cuphead and his brother Mugman are raking in tons of coin in the Devil’s casino, and they just cannot seem to stop winning!
 Obviously, the Devil isn’t a big fan of all that money leaving his hands, so he tricks the brothers into selling their souls to him, and will only release them if they collect the souls of those indebted to the Devil himself.
 With this task, and only 24 hours to complete it, you are set loose in the world of Cuphead.